Jorge Luis García Pérez: Dissident career

 Antúnez was jailed for 17 years from 1990 to 2007.
 Other dissidents have referred to Antúnez as Cuba's Nelson Mandela.

-During a demonstration in March 1990 State Security heard him saying that communism is an error and a dystopia.
+During a demonstration in March 1990, State Security heard him saying that communism is an error and a dystopia.
 Saying that was a crime of "verbal enemy propaganda" and he was sentenced to five years in prison.
 In prison, he refused to wear the uniform and participate in "re-education", which meant violent beatings, nine months in solitary confinement and more years in prison.
 He escaped from prison to see his sick mother, but could not find her and was free only for a day.
 His mother died a month later.
 He was found guilty of "attempted sabotage".
-One of the charges was failure to respect the Cuban leader Fidel Castro.
+One of the charges was the failure to respect the Cuban leader Fidel Castro.

 Antúnez continued nonviolent resistance in prison, where he gave birth to a political prisoner group named after Pedro Luis Boitel, an imprisoned dissident who died in a hunger strike in 1972.
 His courage received worldwide attention.
-Pope John Paul II, when visiting Cuba in 1998, asked the regime to release him.
+When visiting Cuba in 1998, Pope John Paul II asked the regime to release him.

-Antúnez was released in 2007, ahead of talks on European Union sanctions, after being imprisoned for 17 years and 34 days.
+Antúnez was released in 2007, before talks on European Union sanctions, after being imprisoned for 17 years and 34 days.

 Antúnez, his ex-wife Iris, and Diosiris Santana Pérez launched a hunger strike in 2009.
 Several leaders from Uruguay, Costa Rica, and Argentina declared their support for Antúnez.
 Police threatened Antúnez with eviction from his house and "disobedience" charges for hosting three other dissident thinkers (Osiris Santana Pérez, Ernesto Mederos Arrozarena and Carlos Michael Morales Rodríguez) in his home in April 2009.